• Home

 Estes Park, Colorado

-Once in Estes Park, visit the Stanley Hotel where movies like the Shining and Dumb and Dumber were filmed.
+Once in Estes Park, visit the Stanley Hotel where movies like The Shining and Dumb and Dumber were filmed.
 Stroll downtown and pop into fun independent shops including Macdonald Book Shop who has a great local author section.

 Pika staute and KIND coffee

-Kid (and adults) love searching for pikas, small bronze statutes patterned after native Alpine animals that live throughout Rocky Mountain National Park’s tundra region.
+Kid (and adults) love searching for pikas, small bronze statues patterned after native Alpine animals that live throughout Rocky Mountain National Park’s tundra region.
 These statutes are hidden throughout downtown and once you find them all, you’ll receive a special gift from the visitor center.
 While in Estes Park it’s convenient to use their public transit system.
 Trolleys leave from the Visitor Center and travel to the different hotels, neighborhoods, downtown, and Rocky Mountain National Park.

 hiking trail rocky mountain national park